Serene Lakhipathar Village!

-Surrounded by green forest cover and paddy fields, lies Lakhipathar 15 km from Digboi in Tinsukia district of Assam– where Asia’s first Oil Refinery was established.
+Surrounded by green forest cover and paddy fields, lies Lakhipathar Village about 15 km from Digboi in the Tinsukia district of Assam– where Asia’s first Oil Refinery was established.
 This short story is from my stay at my grandmother’s place.

 Doing a bit of paddy work, I was returning home, when the most beautiful thing happened.
 I took the responsibility of bringing back the three cunning cows.
 Holding on to the tight rope, I pulled them so that they don’t run away.
 Their pull was hard enough for me to slip and slide along the mud.
 Perks of village life, I suppose!
 While the two rushed, the other slowed merrily grazing grasses by the little stream.
 We were in the middle of the huge stretch of paddy cultivation that connects the villages on either side.

-The rainbow grew larger, each color being visible to my naked eyes.
+The rainbow grew larger, each colour being visible to my naked eyes.
 Now, imagine the egrets flying against the background of the rainbow, its flight above the green dancing crops and tiny droplets of rain on your body.
 Soothing right?
-In awe of its beauty, I rested in a squatting position with hands on my cheek and a smile from the soul, watching the rainbow the birds and all other elements which created the moment.
+In awe of its beauty, I rested in a squatting position with hands-on my cheek and a smile from the soul, watching the rainbow the birds and all other elements which created the moment.

-Conclusion: Beauty, contentment and happiness are everywhere, what one requires is a definitive perspective to connect and embrace it.
+Beauty, contentment and happiness are everywhere, what one requires is a definitive perspective to connect and embrace them.
 I seek happiness everywhere.

-Though Lakhipathar is a remote village, the essence of peaceful village life can be found here.
+Though Lakhipathar in Tinsukia is a remote village, the essence of peaceful village life can be found here.
 However, the area is in need of development.
-May it be transport, road-connection, schools, market area – there are only a few.
+May it be transport, road connection, schools, market area – there are only a few.
 The nearest town is Digboi which is about 15 km from the village.

 More about Assam- 11 Off-beat Adventure destinations in Assam